 Credit unions place particular importance on educational opportunities for their volunteer directors, and financial education for their members.

 Credit unions serve their members most effectively and strengthen the cooperative movement by working together through local, state, regional, national, and international structures.

-While focusing on member needs, cooperatives work for the sustainable development of communities, including people of modest means, through policies developed and accepted by the members.
+While focusing on member needs, credit unions work for the sustainable development of communities, including people of modest means, through policies developed and accepted by the members.